-Photo by Michael Berman via Scott’s Pizza Tours
+Photo by Michael Berman courtesy of Scott’s Pizza Tours

 New York City hardly shies away from the spotlight.
 With a laundry list of superlatives already under its belt — including the most populous city in the United States and the world’s most linguistically diverse metropolis — New York is expectedly the place where major feats happen.